[Lublin District, Poland] * [Chelm - Hrubieszow Death March]

 Prior to joining up with Korczynski's group, Robert's Majdanek escapees carried out a successful ambush on the road near Bychawa, attacking two trucks carrying gendarmes, on October 15, 1942.

 Together, the combined unit successfully attacked the Germans at the Janiszow labor camp near Annopol in November, 1942.
+The People's Guard Polish forces were also involved in this endeavor.
 Although all of the prisoners were free to leave the camp, they had no resources such as food and arms, and many were either caught and killed or caught and sent to Budzyn Labor Camp.
 Around 60 prisoners successfully escaped, but were eventually attacked and murdered by armed Polish groups.

 According to Shmuel Krakowski, in July 1942, Jews and Poles joined Rayevski's Russian unit in the south of Lublin.
 This unit became the largest in the area and had three submachine guns and a few rifles as well as grenades and pistols for each fighter.
 Rayevski decided to leave to go to Russia but the Jewish partisans stayed behind because they were familiar with the local area.
 The unit split up, with a majority heading east.
 The leftover Jewish unit, let by the Met brothers, was based near Kosznia near Frampol.
 A local forest watchman in Kosznia told the Germans exact details of the whereabouts of the Jewish partisans.
 The Jews killed this Polish collaborator.
 But when the Armia Krajowa found out about it, they spread anti-Jewish propaganda in the area and recruited hundreds of peasants to expel the partisans from the forests (source: Shmuel Krakowski).